ManimCommunity/manim/docs/source/guides/configuration.rst

 .. code-block:: bash

-   manim -o myscene -i -c WHITE <file.py> SceneName
+   manim -o myscene --format=gif -c WHITE <file.py> SceneName

 is equivalent to executing the following command, provided that ``manim.cfg`` is in the same directory as <file.py>,